toby-hayhurst/LANDT-py/README.md

 # LANDT-py
-Script used to analyse output data from Landt battery test machine and provide useful insights with regards to energy storage devices.
+Script used to analyse output data (excel) of energy storage cells from Landt battery test machines and provide useful insights with regards to energy storage device performance.